apacheignite/documentation/basic-concepts/faq.md

 [Read more](https://apacheignite.readme.io/docs/messaging)

 - **Can I run Java and .NET closures?
 How does that work?**
 .NET nodes can execute both Java and .NET closures whereas standard Java node can execute Java closures only.
-When you start ApacheIgnite.exe this will start CLR and JVM together under the same process using a script located under "IGNITE_HOME/platforms/dotnet/bin" and .NET closures are handed to the CLR for execution.
+When you start ApacheIgnite.exe this will start CLR and JVM together under the same process using a script located under `IGNITE_HOME/platforms/dotnet/bin` and .NET closures are handed to the CLR for execution.

 - **What is the cost of conversion between Java and .NET?**
 The only minimal possible overhead is an additional array copy + JNI call.
 This overhead might degrade performance in local benchmarks, but is negligible in real distributed loads.

 - **How do closures get shipped around?**
 Every closure is an object of a particular class.
-When the closure is being sent it gets serialized to a binary form, send over the wire to a remote node and desirialised there.
+When the closure is being sent it gets serialised to a binary form, send over the wire to a remote node and deserialised there.
 The remote node should have the closure's class in its classpath or enable peerClassLoading in order to load the class from the sender side.

 - **Are SQL queries load balanced?**
 SQL queries are always broadcasted to every node that keeps data for caches used in a query.
 The exception is local SQL queries (query.setLocal(true)) that are executed on a local node only.